 Hello!
 Welcome to my blog.
 My name is Sarah.
-I am a 25-year old girl and I have Spina Bifida.
-For those of you who don’t know it’s a birth defect in which bones of the spine don’t form properly around part of the spinal cord.
-Spina Bifida varies from person to person it can either be very mild to where you don’t even know a person has it, or it can be very severe to the point a person is in a wheelchair their whole life.
+I am a 25-year-old girl and I have Spina Bifida.
+For those of you who don’t know, it’s a birth defect in which the bones of the spine don’t form properly around part of the of the spinal cord.
+Spina Bifida varies person to person – it can be either very mild to where you don’t even know a person has it, or it can be very severe to the point a person is in a wheelchair their whole life.

 I also use a wheelchair for long distances.
-When I first learned how to use it, I went down the ramp and just let go no one told me you had to slow down when going down a ramp so when I got towards the end of the ramp my chair flipped.
-I was okay because I was going to therapy at the time and they were teaching me how to fall.
-Once my chair flipped I took the appropriate actions and put my hands out, so I didn’t get hurt.
-It’s a good thing I was taught how to fall before I got a wheelchair.
+When I first learned how to use it, I went down the ramp and just let go.
+No one told me you had to slow down when going down a ramp so when I got towards the end of the ramp my chair flipped.
+I was okay though because I was going to therapy at the time and they were teaching how to fall.
+Once my chair flipped I took the appropriate actions and put my hands out so I didn’t get hurt.
+It’s a good thing I was taught how to fall before I got my wheelchair!

 So that’s why I’m writing this blog.
 I would like to spread awareness for other people with Spina Bifida, as well as for people with disabilities in general.
 I might not be the best writer, but I will try my best and at the very least I hope I can make a few people laugh.